singhkpratham/geocompr/03-attribute-operations.md

 #> [1] 11
 ```

-Our dataset contains ten non-geographic columns (and one geometry list-column) with almost 200 rows representing the world's countries.
+Our dataset contains ten non-geographic columns (and one geometry list column) with almost 200 rows representing the world's countries.
 Extracting the attribute data of an `sf` object is the same as removing its geometry: